codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_1_about_the_vmsav8-64_address_translation_syste.md

 This section describes the address translation system for an implementation that includes all of the Exception levels, and gives a complete description of translations that are controlled by an Exception level that is using AArch64.
 Figure D4-2 shows these translation stages and translation regimes when EL3 is using AArch64.

+ARMv8 VMSA naming on page D4-1643 gives more information about the options for the different stages of address translation shown in Figure D4-2, and: